"Nov. 6, 2012 (Los Angeles) -- Winter can be deadly, at least when it comes to matters of the heart.

 - liver disease;

 - if you are dehydrated.

-FDA pregnancy category D. Do not use candesartan if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+FDA pregnancy category D. Do not use if you are pregnant.
+Stop using and tell your doctor right away if you become pregnant.
 Candesartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control while taking candesartan.
+Use effective birth control.

 It is not known whether candesartan passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take candesartan with or without food.